Author's Note: Eighth addition to the Don't Blink series - following The Taste I'm Touching.

 The accusation knocks the breath out of Quinn.
 The way Shelby is looking at her—like she's some kind of—of— "Wait a minute," she starts, but her voice is shaky and weak, and her words are lost in Rachel's outrage.

 "You have some nerve, claiming me as your daughter now!"

 "You are my daughter, Rachel," Shelby reminds her sharply.
 "And so is Beth.
 And this is," she looks back and forth between them, shaking her head in disgust.
 "This is just…"

 "Consider very carefully what you're about to say, Shelby," Rachel warns darkly.

 Her hand tightens around Quinn's, but Quinn barely feels it, because that look on Shelby's face is one she's seen before—right before Shelby had cut her off from Beth for two years.
 For the first time, Quinn considers just how badly this could end for her.
-She knew that Shelby would be shocked, like she had been when Quinn came out to her three years ago, but she didn't expect to be looked at like she's some predatory bitch out to corrupt Shelby's firstborn.
+She'd known that Shelby would be shocked like she had been when Quinn had come out to her three years ago, but she didn't expect to be looked at like she's some predatory bitch out to corrupt Shelby's firstborn.

 How could she have been so naïve?
 So complacent?
 Did she really think that finally being loved by Rachel would make her invincible?

 Shelby closes her eyes and lifts her hands to her head, rubbing at her temples and taking a few deep breaths before she finally looks at Quinn again.
 "I don't want Beth to be confused by this," she says calmly.
 "I have to consider what's best for her."